-A lot of people have questions and misconceptions about casting on pay-to-play (P2P) sites.
-The client side of P2P is a mystery to many voice actors.
-Before becoming a partner in the all new VOPlanet.com, I cast thousands of voice over jobs over the past fourteen years.
+There are many questions and misconceptions about how casting on pay-to-play (P2P) sites work.
+The client side of pay-to-play is a mystery to many voice actors.
+Before becoming a partner at the all new VOPlanet.com, I cast more than a thousand voice over jobs.
 Many were posted on pay-to-play sites.
 That makes me what the industry calls a “client” or “voice buyer.”
+I have been casting on various platforms for fourteen years.
 I would like to share my knowledge of how things look on the voice buyer’s side of a pay-to-play site and answer some of the most common questions asked by voice actors.
 Let’s dive in.

-Does submitting my audition as early as possible give me an advantage?
+Does submitting my voice over audition as early as possible give me an advantage?

 Yes and no. If a client is facing a short deadline, then getting your audition in first is an advantage.
-Most clients are not in that big of a hurry and being first, or even thirty-fifth, to submit makes no difference.
+Most clients are not in a hurry and being first, or even twentieth, to submit makes no difference.
 Many voice buyers wait until the project deadline to even begin listening to the auditions and then just go down the line listening to all the auditions in one quick session.

 Yeah, but if there are a hundred auditions, the client will never hear mine if I am last.